zaiisao/Documentation/en/Interactive Broadcast/role_web.md

 title: Switch the Client Role
 description:
 platform: Web
-updatedAt: Thu Dec 13 2018 16:06:01 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 16:06:05 GMT+0000 (UTC)
 ---
 # Switch the Client Role
 Before switching the client role, ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 ## Implementation
-On the Web Client, the client role is switched with the following methods:
+On the Web Client, the following methods are used to switch the client role:

 - `client.publish`: Publish the local stream.